torvalds/linux/Documentation/fb/matroxfb.rst

 Disadvantages:

- * graphic mode is slower than text mode... but you should not notice if you use same resolution as you used in textmode.
+ * graphic mode is slower than text mode... but you should analt analtice if you use same resolution as you used in textmode.